Spread the love

 Paul criticizes the Corinthians’ behavior:

-- Paul reminds them what gives them this distinction.
+2. Paul reminds the Corinthians about what gives them this distinction.
 These gifts come from God.
 Why are you boasting?

-- Paul tells them that they have become satisfied, become like kings, and become a spectacle to all.
+3. Paul tells them that they have become satisfied, have become like kings, and have become a spectacle to all.

-- Paul reminds them that Christians must be fools (seen by the world) in focusing on Christ.
+4. Paul reminds them that Christians must be like fools (seen by the world) in focusing on Christ.

-- In contrast, Paul calls Corinthians ‘wisdom’ as being ‘full of themselves’.
+5. In contrast, Paul calls the Corinthians ‘wisdom’ as being ‘full of themselves’.

-- Paul reminds them that Christians must endure when persecution.
+6. Paul reminds them that Christians must endure when persecuted.

 2Cor.11:1: “If only you would put up with a little foolishness from me [Paul].”
 (Paul ironically and cuttingly points out the Corinthians’ ‘toleration’ for others.
 Paul points out his ‘foolish’ confidence in Christ.)